 Runners commented that this previous model didn’t provide adequate air flow to the foot and that the upper felt to stiff.
 The new upper fo this shoe features revolutionary Bemis tape to keep the seamless upper together without the need for friction causing seams and additional weight.
 The entire upper has a redesigned look that utilizes a mesh material with larger ventilation holes to ensure that air can reach the foot and keep the entire foot cool and dry, even during long runs in hot weathe

 r.
 Runners describe the upper as “sock-like”.
 Even the tongue and the ankle of the shoe are lined with a soft, breathable material for an additional level of comfort.
 Read also about shoes for long distance running.

-Under Armour worked hard to improve the breathability of this shoe from the previous version.
+worked hard to improve the breathability of this shoe from the previous version.
 The upper of this version is made using an open mesh material that is much more breathable and allows air to flow freely to the foot.
 This reduces the risk of hot spots and keeps the foot cool and dry which reduces the chance of acquiring a blister.
 Even the tongue of this shoe is lined with the open, breathable mesh to give this shoe 360-degree breathability.

 This shoe is a moderately heavy running companion.
 The men’s size nine comes in at 10.4 ounces while the women’s version comes in at 9 ounces.
 This shoe offers a good mix of cushioning and flexibility and runners reported that even though the shoe is heavier than popular racing shoes on today’s market, it still provides a fit that is lightweight enough to use for tempo runs